julien-muke/aws-serverless-ec2-instance-scheduler/README.md

 7. Under Schedule type, choose Cron-based schedule.
 8. Define the cron expression for the schedule, a date and time are displayed in your current time zone in UTC format, e.g. "Wed, Nov 9, 2022 09:00 (UTC - 08:00)" for Pacific time.
+In my case, i will trigger the schedule at 08:00 A.M - JANUARY to DECEMBER - SUNDAY to SATURDAY-2024.
 9. Set off Flexible time window, keep Timeframe as default then click Next.

 ![Amazon-EventBridge-Scheduler-us-east-1 copy](https://github.com/julien-muke/aws-serverless-ec2-instance-scheduler/assets/110755734/5a51af3a-417d-44b9-a26a-c6d4c43e24ac)